HeavenlyCloudz/Eye-cancer-detection/README.md

-# Melanoma AI - Skin Cancer Prediction
+# NOMA AI - Skin Cancer Prediction

 ## Overview

-Melanoma AI is a Streamlit application that utilizes a convolutional neural network (CNN) model to predict the presence of melanoma and various non-cancerous skin conditions.
+NOMA AI is a Streamlit application that utilizes a convolutional neural network (CNN) model to predict the presence of melanoma and various non-cancerous skin conditions.
 The application aims to provide an intuitive interface for users to upload images of skin lesions and receive predictions about potential health issues.

 ## Features